 Tips for beginners to sensory play

 Caution!
 Keep in mind a lot of sensory materials can pose a choking hazard.
-So it should always be supervised.
+Sensory play should always be supervised.

 Demonstrate how to use the materials when they’re introduced.